kevinolega/callcentertrainingtips/_posts/2016-04-28-answer-questions.md

 Also asked as "Why shouldn't we hire you?"

 - All of my current strengths are often last year's weakness.
 - I was usually late until I decided to give myself a large allowance of time for my appointments.
-I don't over commit so I don't over extend.
+I don't over commit so I don't overextend.
 - I was a hoarder until I realized that the more I had the less I can use because my time and attention is limited.
 I'm now a minimalist.
 - I didn't know how to draw until I spent more time with people who can draw well.
 - I was unfit until I decided to spend my time with people who are healthy and had the bodies that I envy.